HannahDadd/NewsAppsCodingChallenge/README.md

 The app should build and run on simulators with no changes required.
 App is only avalible on iOS 15.5.

-**Note:** Snapshot tests will only pass on iPhone 11.

 ## Features
 - Basic fire and forget stats report for news feed and article pages.
 - Typography, as specified in the design.
 - Design considerations for smaller and larger screen sizes and iPad.
-- Pull to refresh.
+- Pull to refresh (double tap, hold, pull down on VO).
 - Supports dynamic type.
 - Supports VoiceOver navigation.